 The evidence is still inconclusive about whether krill oil works as well as or better than fish oil.
 So far, most of the research on the benefits of omega-3 fatty acids has been carried out using fish oil.
-There is not a lot of research on krill oil.
+Not a lot of research is currently available on krill oil.

 Taking omega-3 supplements can offer benefits in terms of lowering triglyceride levels and reducing rheumatoid arthritis symptoms.
 However, the evidence is inconclusive regarding whether they can reduce heart disease or improve overall cardiovascular health to the same extent as eating whole fish.

-On balance, taking either krill oil or fish oil supplements can help to boost a person's overall levels of omega-3 fatty acids, though it is unclear whether one is better than the other.
+On balance, taking either krill oil or fish oil supplements can help boost a person's overall levels of omega-3 fatty acids, though whether one is better than the other is currently unclear.

 What are the best supplements for heart health?